ashishsober/Backend-express-with-MongoDB/docker.readme.md

     # to go inside the container
         docker exec -it 47837847id /bin/bash
         root@fa1bbd63de78:/#  $ env (to list down the environment variables)
+    # To list the docker network and to create
+        docker network ls
+        docker network create mongo-network-ash